desmondck/perfectcode/paxos.md

 ### 2.1 The Problem

 Assume a collection of processes that can propose values.
-A consensus al

-gorithm ensures that a single one among the proposed values is chosen.
-If

-no value is proposed, then no value should be chosen.
-If a value has been

-chosen, then processes should be able to learn the chosen value.
-The safety

-requirements for consensus are:
+A consensus algorithm ensures that a single one among the proposed values is chosen.
+If no value is proposed, then no value should be chosen.
+If a value has been chosen, then processes should be able to learn the chosen value.
+The safety requirements for consensus are:

 • Only a value that has been proposed may be chosen,

+**只有被推举的值会被选中**

 • Only a single value is chosen, and

+**只有一个值会被选中**

-• A process never learns that a value has been chosen unless it actually
+• A process never learns that a value has been chosen unless it actually has been.

-has been.

 We won’t try to specify precise liveness requirements.
 However, the goal is